mfgering/letsencrypt-lw/README.md

 6. Initialize a directory in each of your website root document directories

     To use the *webroot* domain validation method, *letsencrypt* needs read/write permission to a special directory named *.well-known* (notice the dot) in your website.
 This is no problem if you run *letsencrypt* as *root*.
-But the *letsencrypt* server also needs to access to *.well-known*.
+But the *letsencrypt* server also needs to access to *.well-known* via your web server.

-    Since LW runs each virtual host with a specific non-root user id, you need to create a directory where *letsencrypt* can write files.
+    Since LW runs each virtual host with a specific non-root user id, you need to create a directory where *letsencrypt* can write files and your web server can read them.
+If you let the *letsencrypt* script create the *.well-known* directory, your web server will **not** have permission to read from it.
+Hence, you need to create it manually and adjust the ownship to accommodate your web server.

     If your virtual host runs as user *foo*:
     ``` bash